foosel/foosel.github.io/content/til/how-to-add-battle-net-games-to-the-steamdeck/index.md

 - lutris
 - linux
 ---

+*Update 2023-06-07: It turns out that these days, the by far easiest way to get Battle.net on the SteamDeck is using [NonSteamLaunchers-On-Steam-Deck](https://github.com/moraroy/NonSteamLaunchers-On-Steam-Deck), as I recently saw on [Gaming On Linux](https://www.gamingonlinux.com/2023/05/get-battlenet-ea-epic-games-and-more-on-steam-deck-the-easy-way/).
+I haven't gotten a chance to try this myself yet, but it certainly looks very much straight forward, albeit not featuring individual game entries in Steam.
+For your quick Diablo fix, it should hopefully be just fine though.*

 Battle.net is currently having a spring sale and I've been eyeing Diablo II: Resurrected for a while now, so I jumped on the chance (and while at it also got StarCraft Remastered).
 But given that these days I primarily game on the Steamdeck, I needed to find a way to install Battle.net on my deck and also install individual launchers for the games.